OWASP/Software-Component-Verification-Standard/README.md

 unachievable, or that bring development or procurement to a standstill, constitute their own security and institutional risks.

 SCVS is designed to be implemented incrementally, and to allow organizations to phase in controls at different levels over time.

 ### SCVS has the following goals:

 * Develop a common set of activities, controls, and best-practices that can reduce risk in a software supply chain
-* Devise a path to baseline and mature software supply chain vigilance
+* Identify a baseline and path to mature software supply chain vigilance